btrotta/advent-of-code-2024/Readme.md

 ## Day 22
 For part b, iterate over the sequences of prices and diffs for each buyer, and create a dict mapping distinct sequences of 4 diffs to the price at their first occurrence.
 Then aggregate these dicts to get the totals over all buyers for each sequence.

+## Day 23
+For part b, use an iterative approach.
+The list of cliques of size 2 is just the set of edges.
+Given the list of cliques of size `n`, find the cliques of size `n + 1` by iterating over the cliques and checking nodes connected to a node in the clique.